Alliance Semiconductor AT3D review

 Alliance Semiconductor AT3D

-Logo of Alliance is on many memory chips of the nineties.
-Their ProMotion line of 2D graphics also did not fail, but were not exactly famous either.
+The Logo of Alliance is on many memory chips of the nineties.
+Their ProMotion line of 2D graphics also did not fail but was not exactly famous either.
 The company had one unique aspect among the 3D crowd- they could use their own RAM and even the flash memory for BIOS.
-For this company graphics controllers were a way how to expand their core business which was memory.
-Alliance got more attention from gamers when their graphics cores were chosen for Voodoo Rush boards supporting 3D only chipset of 3Dfx.
-Technical specs says that Alliance chips got a special 64 bit bus for fast communication with Rush.
-Let me guess, they split the 128 bit bus into two.
+For this company, graphics controllers were a way to expand their core business which was memory.
+Alliance got more attention from gamers when their graphics cores were chosen for Voodoo Rush boards supporting 3D-only chipset of 3Dfx.
+Technical specs say Alliance chips have a special 64-bit bus for fast communication with Rush.
+Let me guess, they split the 128-bit bus into two.
 But what made AT3D more attractive than other (2D only) chips embraced by 3Dfx?
-They build on fast "Alliance Truecolor" multimedia architecture with widest bus on offer for the price.
-They certianly feel better than MX, but I am not benchmarking 2D.
-Alliance promised all-in-one solution for new multimedia age.
-They did target 3d, launching developer program "A+" one year in advance, to have games ready and later also port them simultaneously to 3Dfx accelerators as well.
+They build on fast "Alliance Truecolor" multimedia architecture with the widest bus on offer for the price.
+They certainly feel better than MX, but I am not benchmarking 2D.
+Alliance promised an all-in-one solution for the new multimedia age.
+They did target 3d, launching the developer program "A+" one year in advance, to have games ready and later also port them simultaneously to 3Dfx accelerators as well.

 The card

 Here is a casual AT3D board with RAM capacity maxed out at 4MB.
 The chip also supported odd sizes of 1.5 and 3 MB.
-Removing the expansion memory would make the EDO work in single cycle mode rather than interleaved.
-Memory controller of such flexibility is not unexpected coming from memory experts.
-This particular card has awful signal quality, which should not be blamed on 175 MHz DAC of AT3D.
+Removing the expansion memory would make the EDO work in single-cycle mode rather than interleaved.
+The memory controller of such flexibility is not unexpected coming from memory experts.
+This particular card has awful signal quality, which should not be blamed on the 175 MHz DAC of AT3D.
 DirectX5 driver 2.072 was used.
-It sets memory clock 60 MHz and it is reasonable to expect clock of the 350nm chip to be synchronous.
+It sets the memory clock to 60 MHz and it is reasonable to expect the clock of the 350nm chip to be synchronous.

 Reality check

-AT3D arrived in summer 1997 and Alliance was showing it off as a true second generation 3d accelerator.
+AT3D arrived in the summer of 1997 and Alliance was showing it off as a true second-generation 3d accelerator.
 Any 3d rendering scenario should be performed in one pass.
 I am of course testing pure AT3D board.
-Specifications promised a fine piece of 3D accelerator, press announcement and datasheet would make you think you cannot go wrong.
-Big numbers, triangle setup, free per-pixel perspective correction, all the texture formats and blending operations supported, 128 bit video engine and 128 bit memory bus.
+Specifications promised a fine piece of 3D accelerator, press announcement, and datasheet would make you think you cannot go wrong.
+Big numbers, triangle setup, free per-pixel perspective correction, all the texture formats and blending operations supported, 128-bit video engine, and 128-bit memory bus.
 And then you fire up the card, play games and everything is broken.
-Many people often say something in early 3D chip is broken, dissing the likes of Trident 975, Rage or even Riva 128.
+Many people often say something in the early 3D chip is broken, dissing the likes of Trident 975, Rage, or even Riva 128.
 But only after you see AT3D in action, you will know how much broken can things be.
 It is not only the monochrome dynamic lighting or stipple patterns used for all but one transparency mode.
-Even specular highlights are done via stipple mask.
+Even specular highlights are done via a stipple mask.
 All texture formats from palletized up to 8880 are supported.
 True color textures are full speed and true color buffer is also possible with a small performance penalty.
-However, at such depth only palletized textures may be blended "properly".
+However, at such depth, only palletized textures may be blended "properly".
 And since AT3D does not use system memory there is with 4 MB little hope for true color rendering at higher resolutions.
-On brighter side, AT3D datasheet mentions proprietary technique of Z-buffering in as little as 8KB off screen memory.
+On the brighter side, the AT3D datasheet mentions a proprietary technique of Z-buffering in as little as 8KB of off-screen memory.
 Could it mean AT3D is tiling the scene?
-Frankly, I have no idea, datasheet also mentions Z-buffer compression, but the card does not behave like if it has more memory than others.
+Frankly, I have no idea.
+The datasheet also mentions Z-buffer compression, but the card does not behave as if it has more memory than others.

 Gouraud shading is done full speed and geometry looks perspectively ok.
-Texturing however, is so warped it turns your accelerated games into chaos barfed all over your display.
-Perspective correction might have been very well implemented without performance penalty, but somehow at the end all important textures are not adjusted.
+Texturing, however, is so warped it turns your accelerated games into chaos barfed all over your display.
+Perspective correction might have been very well implemented without performance penalty, but somehow in the end all important textures are not adjusted.
 It reminds me of certain quadrilateral texturing chip trying to render triangles.
-Such artifacts also prevents closer inspection of Alliances Pseudo Bilinear texture filtering.
-Let me just say if often exposes problems in the style of Trident 3DImage.
-Normally such image quality would disqualify the card from benchmarks, but just to get some idea of it's performance I measured few games that were recognizable.
+Such artifacts also prevent closer inspection of Alliances Pseudo Bilinear texture filtering.
+Let me just say it often exposes problems in the style of Trident 3DImage.
+Normally such image quality would disqualify the card from benchmarks, but just to get some idea of its performance I measured a few games that were recognizable.
 Modern art lovers should enjoy the impressive gallery.
 That is the fun of early 3d accelerators.

 I think their aniso filter dropped too many samples at 80°, that mountain is a bit noisy.

-This is with last official driver 2072 which Alliance still offers on their web for download.
+This is with the last official driver 2072 which Alliance still offers on their web for download.
 Even if the basics of textured polygons worked properly the AT3D would not get high image quality marks.
-Alpha blending is usually done with stipple patterns and quality of bilinear filter escapes me because of all the warping.
-The last thing I can deduce from such awful gallery is per polygon mip-mapping with unstable mip selection.
+Alpha blending is usually done with stipple patterns and the quality of bilinear filter escapes me because of all the warping.
+The last thing I can deduce from such an awful gallery is per polygon mipmapping with unstable mip selection.

 Results

 Performance is not the worst, but it is not impressive either.
-Usually AT3D fails to deliver on the promise of 30 frames per second at 640x480x16.
-Only low resolutions could have playable framerate, which is rather dissapointing for a chip with the 128-bit memory bus.
+Usually, AT3D fails to deliver on the promise of 30 frames per second at 640x480x16.
+Only low resolutions could have playable framerate, which is rather disappointing for a chip with the 128-bit memory bus.

 This board can manage 74 MHz overclock, giving it a healthy 20% boost in 3d performance.
 I was too disgusted to measure games again, though.